Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 # Monte Carlo Simulation

 ### <span style="color:red"> Definition   </span>
-Monte Carlo simulations are a way of solving probabilistic problems by numerically ‘imagining’ many possible scenarios or games so as to calculate statistical properties such as expectations, variances or probabilities of certain outcomes.
+Monte Carlo simulations are a way of solving probabilistic problems by numerically 'imagining' many possible scenarios or games so as to calculate statistical properties such as expectations, variances or probabilities of certain outcomes.
 In finance we use such simulations to represent the future behaviour of equities, exchange rates, interest rates, etc., so as to either study the possible future performance of a port- folio or to price derivatives.

 ### <span style="color:red"> Example   </span>
 We hold a complex portfolio of investments, we would like to know the probability of losing money over the next year since our bonus depends on our making a profit.
 We can estimate this probability by simulating how the individual components in our portfolio might evolve over the next year.
 This requires us to have a model for the random behaviour of each of the assets, including the relationship or correlation between them, if any.
 Some problems which are completely deterministic can also be solved numerically by running simulations, most famously finding a value for $\pi$.

 It is clear enough that probabilistic problems can be solved by simulations.
 What is the probability of tossing heads with a coin, just toss the coin often enough and you will find the answer.
 More on this and its relevance to finance shortly.
 But many deterministic problems can also be solved this way, provided you can find a probabilistic equivalent of the deterministic problem.
-A famous example of this is Buffon’s needle, a problem and solution dating back to 1777.
+A famous example of this is Buffon's needle, a problem and solution dating back to 1777.
 Draw parallel lines on a table one inch apart.
 Drop a needle, also one inch long, onto this table.
 Simple trigonometry will show you that the probability of the needle touching one of the lines is $\frac{2}{\pi } $.
 So conduct many such experiments to get an approximation to $\pi$.
 Unfortunately because of the probabilistic nature of this method you will have to drop the needle many billions of times to find π accurate to half a dozen decimal places.

 There can also be a relationship between certain types of differential equation and probabilistic methods.
 Stanislaw Ulam, inspired by a card game, invented this technique while working on the Manhattan Project towards the development of nuclear weapons.
 The name **Monte Carlo** was given to this idea by his colleague Nicholas Metropolis.